arrow2nd/nekome/docs/en/migrate-v1-v2.md

 > [日本語](../ja/migrate-v1-v2.md)

+nekome v2 mainly introduces destructive changes around the configuration file.

+For more information, see [About Configuration File](. /config.md) for details.

 ## 1. re-configure custom consumer key

 The location of the consumer key has been changed from `settings.yml` to `.cred.toml`.